App version: 0.1.0

 ‘Fair’ Credit Score or Higher

-Unconventional personal loans do have credit score requirements, but they are typically not as strict as they are with traditional loans.
+Unconventional personal loans do have credit score requirements, but they are typically not as strict as they are with traditional personal loans.
 For instance, you might qualify for a loan with a competitive rate if your credit score is fair.
 A FICO® score between 580 and 669 is considered fair.
-As with any loan, improving your credit score may help you receive a better rate on an unconventional personal loan.
+As with any loan, building your credit score may help you receive a better rate on an unconventional personal loan.

 Steady Source of Income